Reserve power: Belgium

-In Belgium a constitutional provision explicitly states that no act of the monarch is valid without the signature of a member or members of the government, which thereby becomes solely responsible, hence excluding any reserve power for the crown.
+The Belgian constitution has an explicit provision stating no act of the monarch is valid without the signature of a member or members of the government, which thereby becomes solely responsible, hence excluding any reserve power for the crown.
 In legal terminology, a competence vested in 'the King' thus very often means the government, as opposed to formal laws which require a (sometimes qualified) parliamentary majority.

-Constitutional precedence has even established the unwritten but binding rule that the Monarch must give assent to any parliamentary decision, regardless of any other considerations (which can only be advanced in private audience with government members, not imposed), as soon as the government presents it for royal signature and thus assumes full political responsibility.
+Constitutional precedence has even established the unwritten but binding rule that the monarch must give assent to any parliamentary decision, regardless of any other considerations (which can only be advanced in private audience with government members, not imposed), as soon as the government presents it for royal signature and thus assumes full political responsibility.

-In 1990, when a law liberalising Belgium's abortion laws was approved by parliament, King Baudouin refused to give his royal assent, only the second time in Belgium's history the monarch elected to do so.
-Instead, he requested that the cabinet declare him unable to reign for a day, which it did, thereby assuming the king's constitutional powers.
+In 1990, when a law liberalising Belgium's abortion laws was approved by parliament, King Baudouin refused to give his royal assent, only the second time in Belgium's history a monarch had done so.
+Instead, he requested cabinet to declare him unable to reign for a day, which it did and thus assumed the king's constitutional powers.
 All members of the government then signed the bill, passing it into law.
-The government declared that Baudouin was capable of reigning again the next day.
+The bicameral Belgian Federal Parliament approved a proposition that Baudouin was capable of reigning again the next day.